unicode-org/icu4x-docs/src/content/docs/1_5/tutorials/data-provider-runtime.md

 impl<M, P> DataProvider<M> for ResolvedLocaleProvider<P>
 where
-    M: DataMarker,
+    M: KeyedDataMarker,
     P: DataProvider<M>
 {
     fn load(&self, req: DataRequest) -> Result<DataResponse<M>, DataError> {
         let mut res = self.inner.load(req)?;
-        // Whichever locale gets loaded for `HelloWorldV1::INFO` will be the one
+        // Whichever locale gets loaded for `HelloWorldV1Marker::KEY` will be the one
         // we consider the "resolved locale".
 Although `HelloWorldFormatter` only loads
-        // one key, this is a useful distinction for most other formatters. if M::INFO == HelloWorldV1::INFO {
+        // one key, this is a useful distinction for most other formatters. if M::KEY == HelloWorldV1Marker::KEY {
             let mut w = self.resolved_locale.write().expect("poison");
             *w = res.metadata.locale.take();
         }